Sharon D. Clarke: Theatre

 Clarke's first professional role was in Southside, directed by Jude Kelly, at Battersea Arts Centre in 1984.
 This role allowed Clarke to be issued her Actor's Equity Card.

-She then went on to play Dolores Hope in the 1988 Talawa Theatre Company production of O Babylon!
+She went on to play Dolores Hope in the 1988 Talawa Theatre Company production of O Babylon!
 The Musical, the story of the Trench Town community's struggle for survival against the encroachment of Babylon, in the form of a new luxury hotel.

 Clarke has also appeared in West End theatre.
 Her roles include General Cartwright in Guys and Dolls (1996), Joanne Jefferson in Rent at the Shaftesbury Theatre (1998), and Miss Sherman in Fame (1999).
 She played Rafiki in The Lion King from 2000 to 2002 at the Lyceum Theatre and in 2004 played the character of Matron Mama Morton in Chicago.

 In 2000, Clarke appeared in Flymonkey's production of The Wiz.
 In that production, she played the role of Glinda at the Hackney Empire.

 She originated the role of Killer Queen in the Ben Elton/Queen jukebox musical We Will Rock You at the Dominion Theatre, alongside Alexander Hanson as Commander Khashoggi, for which she was nominated for the Laurence Olivier Award for Best Performance in a Supporting Role in a Musical.

 In 2008, Clarke made her pantomime début in the Hackney Empire's Mother Goose.
 She starred in Once on This Island in Birmingham at the Birmingham Repertory Theatre.
 She was also set to star in The Vagina Monologues and Once on This Island at the Hackney Empire in 2009.
 She finished starring in the massively successful hit musical Hairspray when it closed on 28 March 2010 at the Shaftesbury Theatre.
 She played the role of Motormouth Maybelle, alongside Phill Jupitus and Brian Conley as Edna Turnblad.

 Clarke was Davina the Diva Harp in Jack and the Beanstalk and Carmina the Camel in Aladdin, both at the Hackney Empire.
 In July 2010, she appeared in a one-off performance at the Hackney Empire called Sounds Like Hackney, alongside Clive Rowe.

-Clarke made an appearance at Music on the Farm, held at Battlers Green Farm in aid of charity, singing hits from musicals that she has starred in.

 In October 2010, the Apollo Victoria Theatre, home to the musical Wicked, celebrated its 80th anniversary and Clarke was a guest performer alongside other stars such as Wayne Sleep.